 To reduce the chances of a bacterial infection once you’ve treated the tank’s ammonia, follow these steps:

-- Remove debris and decaying matter from the tank
+- Remove debris and decaying matter from the tank.

-- Clean all filters of solid waste
+- Clean all filters of solid waste.

-- Improve the fish’s diet by only feeding high-quality food
+- Improve the fish’s diet by only feeding high-quality food.

 Redness Around Gills

-Mucus covers gills, making skin look pale.
-But ammonia poisoning also causes red spots to appear around the gills where damage has been done.
-These red patches are burn sores and are painful for angelfish.
+The mucus covers the gills, making the skin look pale.
+But ammonia poisoning also causes red spots around the gills where damage has been done.

 Not only that, but they can become infected.
 They might also bleed into the tank, tainting the water.